danariola83/London-Bike-Sharing--Tableau-Viz-/README.md

 * Dynamically set periods for all charts via set actions
 * Moving Average chart
 * Total rides
-* Heat map of Temperature vs Wind Speed and how they affect total bike rides
+* Heat map of Temperature vs Wind Speed

+# Conclusion

+The number of bike rides within any given period is inversely proportional with wind speed, with the highest totals falling within milder temperature ranges.